tmarois/laravel-ads-sdk/README.md

 // The namespace to the Facade use LaravelAds;

-// calling the Google Ads Service and including the Customer Client Id
+// calling the Google Ads Service and including the Account ID
 $googleAds = LaravelAds::googleAds()->with('ACCOUNT_ID');

-// calling the Bing Ads Service and including the Customer Client Id
+// calling the Bing Ads Service and including the Account ID
 $bingAds = LaravelAds::bingAds()->with('ACCOUNT_ID');
 ```